Haivision/srt/docs/Developers.md

 could be provided by some foreign dependent script (like `build-gmock`) and therefore they are mistakenly added to the list.

+Note that this does not mean that the contents should be blindly pasted into the options list.
+Apply only the new options that you have added.
+The script does its best to make sure that no option is missing.
+Note that some options might be provided by an external dependent script (like `build-gmock`) and therefore mistakenly added to the list.

 [git-setup]: https://help.github.com/articles/set-up-git
 [github-issues]: https://github.com/Haivision/srt/issues